About the Project

 Learn more about our work:

-Dr. Lori Elmore-Staton is an Associate Professor of Human Development and Family Science at Mississippi State University and is the project director of the TIPPS program.
+Dr. Lori Elmore-Staton is a Professor of Human Development and Family Science at Mississippi State University and is the project director of the TIPPS program.
 She received her B. A. degree in Psychology and her Ph.D. in Human Development and Family Studies from Auburn University.
 Dr. Staton has conducted biophysiological research for more than 15 years, with a special emphasis on sleep and emotion regulation of young children in the context of trauma.
-Her current work focuses on integrating biophysiological health research into education programs for teachers and parents of underserved populations.
+Her current work focuses on integrating biophysiological health research into education programs for parents and early childhood educators.

 Kindall Akers serves the TIPPS Program as an Extension Associate.
 She holds both a B.S. and M.S. in Human Development and Family Science from Mississippi State University.
 Kindall feels passionately about providing caretakers with the tools and information needed to help their children grow to their full potential.
 In her role on the team, Kindall engages with participants, assists in coordinating the day-to-day responsibilities of the team, and helps to develop education materials.